-Consider the Daqing case mentioned above, where injection of 1000-1300-ppm HPAM resulted in a stabilized water cut of ~90%, while subsequent water injection resulted in a stabilized water cut of ~97%.
-Assuming \$1.50/lb for HPAM cost, the chemical cost of polymer injection was \$0.52-\$0.68/bbl.
-Assuming \$100/bbl for oil price, the value of the produced fluid was \$10/bbl when the water cut was 90% (i.e., during polymer injection) versus \$3/bbl when the water cut was 97%.
-Assuming \$40/bbl for oil price, the value of the produced fluid was \$10% (i.e., during polymer injection) versus \$3/bbl when the water cut was 97%.
-Assuming \$40/bbl for oil price, the value of the produced fluid was \$4/bbl when the water cut was 90% (i.e., during polymer injection) versus \$1.20/bbl when the water cut was 97%.
+Consider the Daqing case mentioned previously, where injection of 1,000-1,300 ppm of HPAM resulted in a stabilized water cut of approximately 90%, whereas subsequent water injection resulted in a stabilized water cut of approximately 97%.
+Assuming USD 1.50/lbm for HPAM cost, the chemical cost of polymer injection was USD 0.52-USD 0.68/bbl.
+Assuming USD 100/bbl for oil price, the value of the produced fluid was USD 10/bbl when the water cut was 90% (i.e., during polymer injection) vs. USD 3/bbl when the water cut was 97%.
+Assuming USD 40/bbl for oil price, the value of the produced fluid was USD 4/bbl when the water cut was 90% (i.e., during polymer injection) vs. USD 1.20/bbl when the water cut was 97%.
 With either oil price, continued polymer injection is preferred over water injection (assuming other operational costs associated with polymer injection are not prohibitive).

-If the voidage replacement ratio is one, reducing the injection rate is not likely to improve the economics for the scenarios mentioned above.
-However, the voidage replacement ratio for several recent polymer floods was noticeably greater that one; values of two have been observed.
+If the voidage replacement ratio is unity, reducing the injection rate is not likely to improve the economics for the scenarios mentioned previously.
+However, the voidage replacement ratio for several recent polymer floods was noticeably greater than unity, and values of two have been observed.
 In searching for the reason why these projects had high voidage replacement ratios, dilation of the reservoir was suggested during polymer injection.
-Compaction and dilation are uncommon phenomenon in the experience of most reservoir engineers.
+Compaction and dilation are uncommon phenomena in the experience of most reservoir engineers.
 However, recent polymer floods in unconsolidated reservoirs appear to have an unusually compressible nature.
-For example, for the Tambaredjo field in Suriname, 20% OOIP was produced during primary production, dominantly via compaction (Moe Soe Let et al. 2012).
-During polymer injection after primary production, compaction is reversed-i.e., the reservoir is actually dilated, average porosity increases, and the voidage replacement ratio can be significantly greater than one.
-During times of low oil prices, there may be value in reducing or stopping injection and allowing compaction again become the dominant drive mechanism.
+For example, for the Tambaredjo field in Suriname, 20% of original oil in place was produced during primary production, dominantly by means of compaction (Moe Soe Let et al. 2012).
+During polymer injection after primary production, compaction is reversed; i.e., the reservoir is actually dilated, average porosity increases, and the voidage replacement ratio can be significantly greater than unity.
+During times of low oil prices, there may be value in reducing or stopping injection and allowing compaction to again become the dominant drive mechanism.

-As pointed out earlier (Seright 2010), polymer flooding is probably the most forgiving enhanced oil recovery process.
+As noted previously (Seright 2010), polymer flooding is probably the most-forgiving enhanced-oil-recovery process.
 So many actions that may be taken during times of low oil price do not have a permanent detrimental effect that cannot be reversed when the economic outlook improves.